 If you wouldn’t shove three Hostess Chocolate Cupcakes into your mouth in one sitting, then you’d best steer clear of this super sweet salad.
 Ordering the half instead of the full will get you down to 27 grams of sugar, but you’d be better off just having the half portion of the Roasted Veggie salad instead.
 Keep your calories and fat under lock by asking for dressing on the side and only using a few spoonfuls.
 For even more calorie-saving hacks, check out these 25 Ways to Cut 250 Calories!

 A fair number of Applebee’s salads live around the 1,000-calorie mark, making them just as dubious as any other menu item.
 This Asian-inspired bed of greens is no exception.
 Thanks to the sugary vinaigrette and the double-down of fat coming from the crispy noodles and fried chicken, this “healthy” salad serves up more calories, fat, and sugar than an order of the chain’s Cheeseburger Eggrolls!

 Chili’s Quesadilla Explosion Salad

-I’m embarrassed to admit it, but—before calorie counts were so readily available—this was my go-to order at Chili’s when I was younger.
+I’m embarrassed to admit it, but—before calorie counts were so readily available—this was my go-to order at Chili’s.
 It seemed like the best of both worlds: You could get a solid serving of veggies, all while indulging in some quesadillas.
 But let this be a lesson for all: If a dish seems too good to be true, it probably is.
-Not only does this salad pack in more than the recommended daily intake of salt and more than half the day’s calories, but it also carries traces of dangerous trans-fats.
+Not only does this salad pack in more than the recommended daily intake of salt and almost a full day’s worth of calories, but it also carries traces of dangerous trans fats.
 To learn about more scary stuff lurking in your dinner, check out these 40 Most Horrifying Things Found in Food—and stay far, far away!